 Rates, fees, and other charge limits in Mississippi

-The Mississippi payday loan laws are very clear on what payday lenders can charge.
+The Mississippi payday loan laws clearly state what payday lenders can charge.
 They allow a $20 fee for each $100 of principal on checks up to $250.
 For those with totals between $250 and $500, the fees can be as high as $21.95 for each $100 of principal.

 These fees are based on the total value of the loan, not on the increments.
 For example, a payday loan of $300 could cost up to $65.85 ($21.95 for each hundred) and not $61.95 ($40 for the first two hundred and $21.95 for the third).